 “Dad said he would pick us up”, mom said.

 I didn’t know what she was talking about, because dad was right here talking to her.
 Still, hearing this made me even more excited.
 We would also be on a different train too and it would take all night.
 This first train was pretty amazing.
 More like a long moving house than a giant car.

 The guy in blue knocked on the door to our room even though it was already open.
 He wanted to know when we wanted the bed “made up”.

 “Your call Liz”, dad said, looking at mom.

 “We might as well do it now”, she said.
 “Eric, do you want to take Coop for an explore of the train?”

 Dad nodded.
 I nodded too.
 I wanted to see how the bed got “made up” but I wanted to see the rest of the train even more!

 Dad and I went out of the room and down the hallway.
 There were closed doors like ours on either side of us that looked like the door to our room.
 A few of the doors were open and I looked in and saw other rooms like ours or bigger rooms with beds on top of each other.
 It really was like a long moving house.
 Everything shook from side to side, but you kind of got used to it.
 It was fun to try to walk without having to touch the walls, and I found that if I rocked from side to side while I walked it was easier not to touch.

 We got to the end of the hallway and there was a door in front of us with a window in it.
 Through the window you could see another door with a window that was moving all around.
 Dad pulled on the lever and the door slid open.
-Suddenly the train noises were much louder.
+Then the train noises were much louder.